 The causes of death are classified according to the 10th decennial revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10) with valid updates issued by the World Health Organization (WHO).
 The Institute of Health Information and Statistics of the Czech Republic is responsible for the implementation of ICD-10.
+Updates that came into force on January 2018 have been the last implemented updates in the Czech Republic.
 The underlying cause of death is selected by software for automated coding (IRIS).